 Students co-author peer-reviewed manuscripts and present at national and regional conferences.

-In addition to research activities on campus, students are encouraged to apply for a variety of summer research opportunities offered through other universities and laboratories.
-Dordt students have participated in research through the National Science Foundation’s Research Experience for Undergraduates (NSF-REU) and with federal laboratories.
+Chemistry students have participated in research at other universities through the National Science Foundation’s Research Experience for Undergraduates (NSF-REU) and with federal laboratories.

-In addition to learning by doing, many students learn by teaching.
-Most majors serve the department as laboratory or classroom assistants, combining work-study income with on-the-job training in research and teaching.
+Most majors serve as laboratory or classroom assistants, combining student employment income with on-the-job training in research and teaching.